Rupert Murdoch steps down as Fox and News Corp chairman in favour of son Lachlan

 "Our companies are in robust health, as am I. Our opportunities far exceed our commercial challenges," he wrote.
 "We have every reason to be optimistic about the coming years - I certainly am, and plan to be here to participate in them."

 The announcement of Murdoch's transition comes during a turbulent year for Fox, which in April agreed to pay a $787.5m (£634m) settlement after being sued by voting machine company Dominion over its reporting of the 2020 presidential election.
-The network must also still contend with a second, similar lawsuit from another voting technology firm, Smartmatic, seeking an even larger sum of $2.7bn.
+The network is still facing a second, similar lawsuit from another voting technology firm, Smartmatic, seeking an even larger sum of $2.7bn.

 On 25 April, the company also announced it would "part ways" with Tucker Carlson, the network's highest rating TV host.

-The decision also comes a year before the US presidential election.
-The right-leaning network has significant influence in US politics and is hosting a number of debates between Republican candidates.
+The Murdoch transition comes a year before the US presidential election.
+The right-leaning network has significant influence in US politics and is hosting a number of debates between Republicans competing to be the party's White House candidate.

 In his memo to staff, the conservative Murdoch vowed to continue to be involved in the "contest of ideas".